• Skip to primary navigation

 Racking off the tartaric acid

-• Before using wild grape juice, I like to allow the tartaric acid to settle overnight in a fridge in a clear container, then I pour off the juice and add the tartaric acid that settles on the bottom to the vinegar I started.
-Not straining out the tartaric acid will mean your juice will be very tart.
+• Before using wild grape juice, allow the tartaric acid to settle overnight in a fridge in a clear container.
+Pour off the juice and discard the tartaric acid sludge at the bottom.

 Making vinegar with the leftover skins and seeds